warp-contracts/warp/docs/BUNDLED_CONTRACT.md

 The Warp Gateway then:

-1. Posts contract transactions (i.e. the base contract transaction and contract source transaction - or only the contract interaction, if deploying from existing source) to the Bundlr network.
+1. Posts contract transactions (i.e. the base contract transaction and contract source transaction - or only the contract transaction, if deploying from existing source) to the Bundlr network.
 Each contract transaction is sent as a separate Bundlr transaction - as the `data` of the bundled transaction.
 The Bundlr transaction in this case might be considered as a "carrier" of the original transaction.
 Additionally - some additional tags to the Bundlr transaction are added.